-It supports the mission of the Bureau by improving the effectiveness of how delinquent debts and current receivables are processed.
+It supports the mission of the Bureau by improving the collection of delinquent debts and current receivables.

 - 1. $\Box$ A PCLIA is being done for this system for the first time. - 2. 🖾 This is an update of a PCLIA previously completed and published under this same system or project name. - 3.
 This is an update of a PCLIA previously completed and published for a similar system or project that is undergoing a substantial modification or migration to a new system or project name.